A Dream Vacation to Italy

 Italy, here we come (in late August/early September).
 I sure hope none of my dreams between now and then are nightmares.

-Update: My real September 2019 dream vacation to Italy included these amazing destinations and experiences on an Insight Vacations bus tour.
+Update: My real September 2019 dream vacation to Italy included staying overnight in Monterosso al Mare, Florence, as well as these other amazing destinations and experiences on an Insight Vacations bus tour:

 **This article is for entertainment purposes only.
 50+ World does endorse any specific provider, does it receive remuneration from them.**